onsi/ginkgo/docs/index.md

 You cannot call `Skip` in a container node - `Skip` only applies during the Run Phase, not the Tree Construction Phase.

 #### Focused Specs
 Ginkgo allows you to `Focus` individual specs, or containers of specs.
-When Ginkgo detects focused specs in a suite it skips all other specs and _only_ runs the focused specs.
+When Ginkgo detects focused specs in a suite, it skips all other specs and _only_ runs the focused specs.

 Here are all the ways you can mark a spec as focused: